flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

-    Using freelook with right mouse button may cause controls to freeze.
+    Using freelook with the right mouse button may causes controls to freeze.

     ^^Root Cause^^

-    MSFS blocks all other inputs when using freelook with mouse button pressed.
+    MSFS blocks all other inputs when using freelook with the mouse button pressed.

     ^^Possible Solution or Workaround^^